ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/columns/observations.md

 ## What is an observations column?

-Observations columns contain the numerical values of observations recorded in the data set, and are the most important component of a CSV-W. In order to be valid, a data cube must include at least one observations column, each of which must have a unit and a measure associated with it.
-Measures and units can either be defined against the observations column, or can be contained in separate [unit](./units.md) and [measure](./measures.md) columns.
+Observations columns contain the numerical values of observations recorded in the data set, and are the most important component of a cube.
+In order to be valid, a data cube must include at least one observations column, each of which must have a unit and a measure associated with it.
+Measures and units can either be defined against the observations column, or can be contained in separate [units](./units.md) and [measures](./measures.md) columns.

 ## When to use one